skip to content

 BBSRC DTP PhD in Biological Sciences

-Applications for the BBSRC DTP PhD studentships are now open, offering between 25 - 30 studentships opportunities.
+Applications for the BBSRC DTP PhD studentships starting in October 2024 are now closed.

 Find out more